rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 I have a list of go-to technologies when it comes to getting a project built quickly.
 I have my own reasoning for each of these which may apply to you, but it's best to stick with what you're comfortable using if you just want to get the thing finished.
 If you're not a big side-project person then this might be the same stack you use at work.

-Server-side Languages: JavaScript via [Node.js](https://nodejs.org/) : I write JavaScript faster than I write any other programming language, it's familiar and I know how to get things done using it, also if I'm writing in something typed then I get really caught up in defining everything perfectly.
+Server-side Languages: JavaScript via [Node.js](https://nodejs.org/) : I write JavaScript faster than I write any other programming language; it's familiar and I know how to get things done using it.
+In comparison if I'm writing in something typed then I get really caught up in defining everything perfectly.

 Server-side Frameworks: [Express](https://expressjs.com/)
 : I've been using Express for years, so again it's really familiar.
 It's also so commonplace that you can find the answer to almost any question quickly.
 I appreciate the flexibility of being able to dump everything in one file or split it up as appropriate.
 I don't have a templating engine I use commonly, though I enjoyed using [htm](https://github.com/developit/htm) with [Hyperons](https://github.com/i-like-robots/hyperons) recently.

 Database: [MongoDB](https://www.mongodb.com/)
 : Tech bros on the internet seem to _hate_ MongoDB.
 I've never bothered to find out why, but that alone is a great reason to use it for every project.
-I find MongoDB to be super quick to get set up, I can't be bothered with migrations for a side project, and they're never going to be high traffic enough to warrant worrying about performance or anything.
+I find MongoDB to be super quick to get set up in comparison to other databases.
+I can't be bothered with migrations for a side project, and mine are never going to be high traffic enough to warrant worrying about performance or anything.

 Client-side Languages: JavaScript and [Sass](https://sass-lang.com/) : I avoid client-side JavaScript as much as possible; normally I build something with progressive enhancement in mind and then when it comes to the "enhance with JavaScript" bit I just can't be bothered.
-I use Sass still, but it feels like I'm getting closer to a time where I don't need a preprocessor for most things.
+I still use Sass, but it feels like I'm getting closer to a time where I don't need a preprocessor for most things.

 Client-side Frameworks:
 : I still haven't learned how to do a React because who needs more Facebook in their life?
 See above note on progressive enhancement and client-side JavaScript, but I'm sure at some point I'll learn something and update the way I do things.